 If you want a meal at a mid-range restaurant, three courses for two people will cost an average of 61€ in almost all cities (50€ in Rotterdam).
 If you want to include drinks, it will cost an average of 4-5€ for either a domestic or imported beer, or up to 2.50€ for a bottled soda.
-After dinner, movie tickets average between 11-12€ per person, and tickets to a live theater show average around 27.50€ per person.
+After dinner, movie tickets average between 11-12€ per person and tickets to a live theater show an average of around 27.50€ per person.

 Cost of Healthcare in the Netherlands

-Health insurance in mandatory in the Netherlands, and the most basic plan will cost around 100€ per month.
+Health insurance is mandatory in the Netherlands, and the most basic plan will cost around 100€ per month.
 The Dutch government requires basic plans to cover services like visiting a general practitioner, some types of medicine, blood tests, and pregnancy care.

 You can, of course, add services to your health care package for an additional cost.
 These can include reimbursement for glasses or contact lenses, more types and brands of medicine, and physiotherapy.
 When searching for a plan, some healthcare provider websites will show price comparisons of these costs with and without insurance coverage.

 Cost of Dental Care in The Netherlands